-the flat price in Dhaka.
+Major factors impacting the Dhaka flat price

 Location: The key factor of pricing